mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- The footpath goes down the lane and has done for as long as older residents can remember and is recorded as such.
+The lane has been blocked by a cattle grid and double gates.
+Wihtout any public consultation, the landowner moved the public footpath sign and created a new path entrance and fenced off path route, as per pictures.
+Some of this fence includes low level barbed wire.
+This 'new' path has in effect diverted the footpath from its legal route.It is impossible for a walker to use the rightful public footpath safely., 19th April :- [7456100](https://www.fixmystreet.com/report/7456100)
+- Still no double yellow lines, 19th April :- [7456057](https://www.fixmystreet.com/report/7456057)
 - Fly-tipping, 19th April :- [7455811](https://www.fixmystreet.com/report/7455811)
 - There are potholes and road deterioration across the whole junction., 19th April :- [7455739](https://www.fixmystreet.com/report/7455739)
 - Repeat report of Advancec Stop white line need repainting, 19th April :- [7455713](https://www.fixmystreet.com/report/7455713)